U.S. Route 71: Arkansas and Texas

 In Mena, US 59/US 71 has a brief overlap with Highway 8, during which the routes pass two NRHP listings, the Kansas City-Southern Depot and the Mena Commercial Historic District.
 US 59/US 71/AR 8 also has an overlap with Highway 88, although the western end of the overlap serves as the eastern terminus of the Talimena Scenic Drive National Scenic Byway designation.
 After Highway 8 and Highway 88 have left the route US 59/US 71 run north to a junction with US 270 in Acorn.
 At a fork in the road, US 59 splits onto US 270 west, and US 270 east begins a concurrency with US 71 northbound into Ouachita National Forest.
 US 71/US 270 continue into Scott County to Y City, where the concurrency ends and US 270 turns east.
 US 71 runs north through the forest to Waldron, a town the mainline route bypasses to the west while US 71B runs through downtown Waldron.
 While skirting Waldron, US 71 has a junction with Highway 272 near Waldron Municipal Airport as well as junctions with Highway 248, Highway 80, and Highway 28.
-This section of US 71 from north of Mena through Fayetteville (following the original sections bypassing the new Interstate 540 has been designated a scenic byway and the Boston Mountains Scenic Loop.
+This section of US 71 from north of Mena through Fayetteville (following the original section's bypassing by the new Interstate 540(now Interstate 49)) has been designated a scenic byway and the Boston Mountains Scenic Loop.